Policy for Petty Cash Funds

 The petty cash fund should be closed with the General Accounting Department when the purpose for which the fund was established has been completed.
 In addition, the General Accounting Department reserves the right to conduct periodic usage reviews and, based on the results, can request a closure or reduction of the fund.
 When closing a petty cash fund account, the General Accounting Department will collect the remaining funds and Petty Cash Reimbursement Report, reconcile the account, and deposit the cash into the proper account.

 Petty cash may NOT be used for:

-- Purchases of items costing greater than $100.
-A check requisition should be submitted along with the original receipts and documented business purpose for these types of purchases.
+Purchases of items costing greater than $100.
+A Payment/Check Requisition should be submitted along with the original receipts and documented business purpose for these types of purchases.